Influencer kits and influencer marketing are taking the digital world by storm; do you have the low-down?

-Essential to the genesis of social media is that it is a personal tool, people communicating with other people.
-Influencers share content which is personally representative; an Instagram post, a Snap, or a YouTube video featuring a snippet from their life– just like everyone else who uses social media.
-When an influencer gushes about their detox tea, make-up, new sneakers, etc, there is an understanding that their consumer habits are a genuine reflection of themselves, and therefore a more credible product endorsement than a celebrity being paid millions to endorse a similar product.
+At its best, social media is a personal tool; people communicating with other people.
+Influencers share content which is personally representative; an Instagram post, a Snap, or a YouTube video featuring a snippet from their life – just like everyone else who uses social media.
+When an influencer gushes about their detox tea, makeup, new sneakers, etc, there is an understanding that their consumer habits are a genuine reflection of themselves, and therefore a more credible product endorsement than a celebrity being paid millions to endorse a similar product.

-That credibility is compounded when the product endorsed is under the hood of that influencers domain.
+That credibility is compounded when the product endorsed is genuinely in the influencer’s wheelhouse.
 A micro-influencer, someone with less than 10,000 followers, who endorses a new product may not have the reach of a celebrity, but their followers are many times more likely to actually make a purchase (at least, based on research here, here and here).

 Finally, strategic partnerships with influencers have shown tremendous ROI.
 Both influencers and big brands are looking to generate compelling content for their streams, to keep audiences interested and engaged and shopping.
 Compare the cost per impression of,

 a.) giving free make-up to an influencer with 35 million make-up loving followers.

 b.) garnering equivalent impressions with a TV ad or billboard (which is being seen indiscriminately by everyone including your dad)?